paul019/pappe/README.md

 | 5 | lower error of y-value |
 | 6 | upper error of y-value |

-If don't want your x- or y-values to have error bars, simply set the error to `0.0`.
-However, you still need to fill the corresponding column.
+If you don't want your x- or y-values to have error bars, simply set the error to `0.0`.
+However, you still need to fill the corresponding columns.

 See the [`data/data.csv`](./data/data.csv) file as an example.
 </details>